 The household's total annual income must not exceed the program income limits published by HUD and adjusted annually for the geographic area in which the property is located.
-The applicable program income limit is the very-low income limit, or fifty percent (50%) of Area Median Income (AMI).
+The applicable program income limit is the low-income limit, or eighty percent (80%) of Area Median Income (AMI).
+All LIHTC units are restricted to families whose income does not exceed sixty percent (60%) of AMI.
+Additionally, some units received project-based voucher subsidy.
+Income eligibility for those units is determined by the housing authority but at no time should exceed the other program limits established here.